Square principles in Pmax extensions: Introduction

 \section{Introduction}

 The forcing notion $\pmax$ was introduced by W. Hugh Woodin in the early 1990s, see Woodin \cite{W}.
-When applied to models of the Axiom of Determinacy, it achieves a number of effects not known to be obtainable by traditional forcing methods.
+When applied to models of the Axiom of Determinacy, it achieves a number of effects not known to be obtainable by forcing over models of ZFC.

 Recall that $\ADR$ asserts the determinacy of all length $\omega$ perfect information two player games where the players alternate playing real numbers, and $\Theta$ denotes the least ordinal that is not a surjective image of the reals.
 As usual, $\MM$ denotes the maximal forcing axiom, Martin's Maximum.
 By $\MM(\mathfrak{c})$ we denote its restriction to partial orders of size at most continuum.
 For the strengthening $\MM^{++}(\mathfrak{c})$ of this latter principle, see Woodin \cite[Definition 2.47]{W}.